dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Correct HTTP status codes must be used for all responses by the API to indicate the outcome of a given request.

-To find more on Status Codes, visit [The RFC](https://datatracker.ietf.org/doc/html/rfc7231#section-6).
+To find more on Status Codes, visit [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-6).

 Extension status codes can be supported, and more can be found in [this link](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).